swerdnase1902/Quantum-Computing/Real-Quantum/README.md

 ## QAOA
 Simulator gives good results.
 But Google's quantum won't run the circuit because of CNOT.
 ## Shor

+Simulator gives good results.
+But Google's quantum won't run the circuit because controlled swap gates are not supported.

 # how to provide input, how to run the program, and how to understand the output
 ## BV